A Global Hub for Leadership and Learning

 our Pepperdine community on this stunning international campus.

 Providing students with a world-class educational facility for transformative study-abroad experiences that will function as a venue for international conferences, events, retreats, and lectures, the château will create countless opportunities for meaningful global connections and cultural exchange.

-Once fully renovated, this 18th-century estate will have the capacity to accommodate 84 undergraduate students and 30 graduate students per semester—increasing Pepperdine's current undergraduate international program in Lausanne by 18 students.
+Once fully renovated, this 18th-century estate will have the capacity to accommodate 84 undergraduate students and 45 graduate students per semester on average—increasing Pepperdine's current undergraduate international program in Lausanne by 18 students.
 Château d'Hauteville is slated to open its doors to its first group of students in the fall of 2023, ultimately replacing the Lausanne facility altogether.

 “The Château d'Hauteville is one of Switzerland's finest castles, a unique European gem, and I am incredibly proud that Pepperdine University was entrusted to own and care for it for the coming generations.
 I look forward to the autumn of 2023 when we open the gates of the château to welcome students to one of the most life-changing years of their lives!”

 A Look Around Château d'Hauteville

 This majestic estate was held by the Grand d'Hauteville family from the time it was built in the 1760s until its purchase by Pepperdine in November of 2019.
 One of the largest and most prestigious properties in the region, the château features 58,547 square feet of living space.
 The château's estate comprises approximately 90 acres (or 36.7 hectares).
 Of those 90 acres, 67 acres is the approximate size of the farmland on the estate; there have been significant discussions about the farmland over the years due to the regulatory scheme that applies to this land, as well as our partnership with our farmers.
 Hundred-year-old trees, picturesque pathways, vineyards, French-style formal gardens, stone-carved fountains, and woodland forests surround the grounds.